proggR/diamond-hardhat/README.md

 ## Get Help and Join the Community

-If you need help or would like to discuss diamonds then send me a message [on twitter](https://twitter.com/mudgen), or [email me](mailto:nick@perfectabstractions.com).
+If you need help or would like to discuss diamonds then send Nick a message [on twitter](https://twitter.com/mudgen), or [email him](mailto:nick@perfectabstractions.com).
 Or join the [EIP-2535 Diamonds Discord server](https://discord.gg/kQewPw2).

 ## Useful Links
 1. [Introduction to the Diamond Standard, EIP-2535 Diamonds](https://eip2535diamonds.substack.com/p/introduction-to-the-diamond-standard)